 Health Canada Says Glycemic Index is Inconsistent and Misleading

-Health researchers from the Canadian government have issued a report that states glycemic index – used by conventional doctors and nutritionists to calculate dietary requirements – would lead to poor food choices “inconsistent with national dietary guidelines.”
+Health researchers from the Canadian government have issued a report that states the glycemic index – used by conventional doctors and nutritionists to calculate dietary requirements – can lead to poor food choices “inconsistent with national dietary guidelines.”

 What is wrong with the glycemic index?

 The glycemic index was developed in Canada – in 1981 by Dr. David Jenkins and a team of nutritional researchers at the University of Toronto.
 Their intent was to calculate which foods would be appropriate for diabetics, so they indexed foods by their glycemic response.
 This is calculated by the two-hour glucose response that food causes.

 Each food is indexed after it is tested on at least 10 human subjects, who consume the food after a 12-hour fast.
 The results are compared to the relative index of glucose.